gabrc52/class_group_chats/README.md

 ## Environment variables needed

+You need to have Oracle Data Warehouse installed / in use by following the instructions in https://github.com/psvenk/fireroad-warehouse.

 In order to use this project, you need to set the following environment variables in `.env`:

 - `MATRIX_TOKEN`: A Matrix access token for the bot or app service.